• Templates & Playbooks

 Why it works: It’s polite, professional, and puts the ball back in their court.
 Persistence pays off, and this email keeps you top of mind without being annoying.
 You can automate this step in a sequence with Mixmax's engagement tools.

-Template 5: The Break-Up Email
+Template 5: The 'Is This Goodbye?'
+Email

 If you’ve followed up multiple times with no response, it’s time to close the loop.
 This email either prompts a final response or lets you move on.